aerobless/knowledge/🦾 e-acc.md

 ## [[🤖 Tools|Artificial Intelligence]]

 * [Open AI](https://openai.com/): Currently the leader in advanced LLM technology.
 Offers the products ChatGPT (B2C) and Open AI API (B2B).
 * [Meta](https://about.meta.com/) (Facebook): The leader in open source LLM technology.
-Offers the free LAMA3 models that can be run on device and fights against the "AI is dangerous" narrative.
+Offers the free LAMA3 models that can be run on device and fights againstt the "AI is dangerous" narrative.
 * [Stability AI](https://stability.ai/):  The leader in open source generative image models.

 ## Biotech & [[🫀 Health|Health]]